-- (1) Cash and non-cash interest expense related to the December 2012 royalty-bearing instrument for the three months ended March 31, 2020 and 2019 was \$1.1 million and \$1.7 million, respectively.
-These amounts reflect the fact that our Vascepa net revenue levels have not been, and during these periods were not assumed to be, high enough to support repayment in accordance with the contractual repayment schedule without the optional reduction which is allowed to be elected by us if the threshold revenue levels are not achieved.
-To date, our revenues have been below the contractual threshold amount each quarter such that each payment reflects the calculated optional reduction amount as opposed to the contractual threshold payments for each quarterly period. - (2) Interest income for the three months ended March 31, 2020 and 2019 was \$2.4 million and \$0.1 million, respectively.
+(1) Cash and non-cash interest expense related to the December 2012 royalty-bearing instrument for the nine months ended September 30, 2020 and 2019 was \$2.1 million and \$4.7 million, respectively.
+These amounts reflect the fact that our VASCEPA net revenue levels have not been, and during these periods were not assumed to be, high enough to support repayment in accordance with the contractual repayment schedule without the optional reduction which is allowed to be elected

+- by us if the threshold revenue levels are not achieved.
+To date, our revenues have been below the contractual threshold amount each quarter such that each payment reflects the calculated optional reduction amount as opposed to the contractual threshold payments for each quarterly period.
+Additionally, the decrease in cash and non-cash interest is as a result of the entire royalty-bearing instrument balance decreasing from September 2019 to September 2020 as the instrument will be fully repaid in the fourth quarter of 2020. - (2) Interest income for the nine months ended September 30, 2020 and 2019 was \$4.4 million and \$5.4 million, respectively.
 Interest income represents income earned on cash and investment balances.
-The increase is driven by the increased cash and investment balances as a result of the public offering we completed in July 2019, which resulted in net proceeds of \$440.1 million.
+As a result of COVID-19 and the resulting economic conditions, interest rates have decreased during the nine months ended September 30, 2020 as compared to the nine months ended September 30, 2019.

-Other (expense) income, net.
-Other (expense) income, net, for the three months ended March 31, 2020 and 2019 was expense of \$9 0 thousand and income of \$3 thousand, respectively.
-Other (expense) income, net, primarily consists of gains and losses on foreign exchange transactions.
+Other income (expense), net.
+Other income (expense), net, for the nine months ended September 30, 2020 and 2019 was income of \$0.1 million and expense of \$0.2 million, respectively.
+Other income (expense), net, primarily consists of gains and losses on foreign exchange transactions.

-Income tax benefit.
-Income tax benefit for the three months ended March 31, 2020 and 2019 was \$2.4 million and nil, respectively.
-The income tax benefit recorded for the period ended March 31, 2020 relates to the carryback of U.S. net operating losses as permitted under the CARES Act enacted in March 2020.
+Income tax (provision) benefit.
+Income tax (provision) benefit for the nine months ended September 30, 2020 and 2019 was \$2.4 million and nil, respectively.
+The income tax benefit recorded for the period ended September 30, 2020 primarily relates to the carryback of U.S. net operating losses as permitted under the CARES Act enacted in March 2020.
 The provision for each period is the result of losses generated by our U.S. and non-U.S. operations for which no tax benefit other than the benefit related to the loss carryback has been recognized based on our position that deferred tax benefits are not more likely than not to be realized based on available evidence.